blackdwarf/core-docs/docs/cli/dotnet-restore.md

      A list of projects or project folders to restore.
 The list can contain either a path to a `project.json` file, path to `global.json` file or  folder.
 The restore operation will run recursivelly for all sub-directories and restore for each given project.json file it finds.

-`-s`, `--source` [SOURCE    ]
+`-s`, `--source` [SOURCE]

 Specify a source to use during the restore operation.
 This will override all of the sources specified in the NuGet.config file(s).

-`-r`, `--runtime` [RID]

-    Publish the application for a given runtime.
-If the option is not specified, the command will default to the runtime for the current operationg system.
-Supported values for the option at this time are:

-        * ubuntu.14.04-x64
-        * win7-x64
-        * osx.10.10-x64

-`-o`, `--output`
+`--packages` [DIR]

-    Specify the path where to place the directory.
-If not specified, will default to _./bin/[configuration]/[framework]/[runtime]/_
+Specifies the directory to place the restored packages in.

-`-c`, `--configuration [Debug|Release]`

-    Configuration to use when publishing.
-If not specified, will default to "Debug".
+`--disable-parallel`

+    Disable restoring multiple projects in parallel.

+`-f`, `--fallbacksource` [FEED]

+Specify a fallback source that will be used in the restore operation if all other sources fail.
+All valid feed formats are allowed.

+`--configfile` [FILE]

+Configuration file (NuGet.config) to use for this restore operation.

+`--verbosity` [LEVEL]

+The verbosity of logging to use.
+Allowed values: Debug, Verbose, Information, Minimal, Warning, Error.

 ## EXAMPLES

-`dotnet-publish`
+`dotnet-restore`

-    Publish the current application using the `project.json` framework and runtime for the current operating system.
+    Restore dependencies and tools for the project in the current directory.

-`dotnet-publish ~/projects/app1/project.json`
+`dotnet-restore ~/projects/app1/project.json`

-    Publish the application using the specified `project.json`; also use framework specified withing and runtime for the current operating system.

-`dotnet-publish --framework dnxcore50`

-    Publish the current application using the `dnxcore50` framework and runtime for the current operating system.

-`dotnet-publish --framework dnxcore50 --runtime osx.10.10-x64`

-    Publish the current application using the `dnxcore50` framework and runtime for `OS X 10.10`
+    Restore dependencies and tools for the app1 project found in the given path.

+`dotnet-restore --f c:\packages\mypackages`

+    Restore the dependencies and tools for the project in the current directory using the file path provided as the fallback source.

+`dotnet-restore --verbosity Error`

+    Show only errors in the output.